Ganache: Preparation

 In preparing a ganache, cream and sometimes butter are heated.
-If the ganache is being infused with flavorings such as herbs or a tea, they are added to the boiling cream and left to steep for several minutes.
-After this, liquid is added to bring the ganache to its pre-boiling volume.
-The heated cream is added to chocolate, left to stand for a few minutes, and then stirred to combine.
-Finally, liqueurs or flavored pastes are sometimes added.
+If the ganache is being infused with flavorings such as herbs or a tea, they are added to the hot (not boiling) cream and left to steep for several minutes.
+The hot cream is added to chocolate, left to stand for a few minutes so the heat from the cream can melt the chocolate, and then stirred to combine.